Open Source Histograms: The Future of Telemetry Monitoring

 Histograms are a data structure that allows users to model the distribution of a set of samples such as the age of every human on earth.
 Instead of storing each sample as its own record, though, they are grouped together in buckets or bins.
 This allows for significant data compression and is economically superior.
 This compression of data allows for extraordinary metric transmission and ingestion rates, high frequency, real-time analytics and economical long-term storage.
 Histograms are also particularly useful in handling the breadth and depth of metric data produced by container technologies such as Kubernetes.

 At Circonus, we’re passionate about histograms and how valuable they are for engineers and software developers, which is why we donated our histogram technology, OpenHistograms, to the open source community.

-The problem is that the monitoring industry has no single standard for histograms, and therefore all too frequently, users are leveraging them incorrectly, which has costly consequences.
+The problem is that the telemetry and monitoring industry has no single standard for histograms, and therefore all too frequently, users are leveraging them incorrectly, which has costly consequences.
 In this article, I’ll share why histograms are needed now more than ever and why the monitoring industry needs to embrace an open source, single-standard histogram technology.